paulegradie/Sailfish/README.md

     }

     [InDevelopment("This is a note to the reader: this attribute is not ready for use and currently does the same thing as method teardown.")]
-    [VeerGlobalTeardown]
+    [SailGlobalTeardown]
     public void GlobalTeardown()
     {
         // This happens once per test case instance, and happens after all otehr teardown methods.
     }

-    [VeerExecutionMethodSetup]
+    [SailExecutionMethodSetup]
     public void ExecutionMethodSetup()
     {
         // This happens once per method.
 It occurs before method iterations.
     }

-    [VeerExecutionMethodTeardown]
+    [SailExecutionMethodTeardown]
     public void ExecutionMethodTeardown()
     {
         // This happens once per method.
 It occurs after method iterations.
     }

-    [VeerExecutionIterationSetup]
+    [SailExecutionIterationSetup]
     public void IterationSetup()
     {
-        // This is a high frequency setup method that happens before every invocation of the main execution method (with the `ExecutePerformanceCheck` attribute).
+        // This is a high frequency setup method that happens before every invocation of the main execution method (with the `ExecutePerformanceCheck` attribute)
     }

-    [VeerExecutionIterationTeardown]
+    [SailExecutionIterationTeardown]
     public void IterationTeardown()
     {
-        // This is a high frequency setup method that happens after every invocation of the main execution method (with the `ExecutePerformanceCheck` attribute).
+        // This is a high frequency setup method that happens after every invocation of the main execution method (with the `ExecutePerformanceCheck` attribute)
     }

     [IterationVariable(1, 2, 3)]